ISO 19650

 ISO 19650 is a family of international standards for information management using building information modelling (BIM) across the life cycle of built assets.
 The series sets out concepts, roles and processes for specifying, producing, exchanging, checking and securing information, and is widely used alongside national implementation guidance such as the UK BIM Framework.

 The series has six parts: Part 1 (concepts and principles), Part 2 (delivery phase of assets), Part 3 (operational phase of assets), Part 4 (information exchange), Part 5 (security-minded information management) and Part 6 (health and safety information).
 Parts 1 and 2 were first published in 2018; Part 3 in 2020; Part 4 in 2022; Part 5 in 2020; and Part 6 in 2025.

 History

 The ISO 19650 series was developed by ISO/TC 59/SC 13 as an internationalization of earlier UK specifications (notably the PAS 1192 series).
 ISO announced the first parts in January 2019.
 Subsequent parts have expanded coverage to information exchanges, security and the management of health and safety information.

+Parts 1-3 of ISO 19650 were subject to review from 2024, and proposed amendments (a Draft Information Standard, DIS) for parts 1 and 2 are due to be published in early March 2026, with amendments for part 3 scheduled for June 2026.